 There's more to Sanstone than a river wide drop.
 There are a lot of creeks that empty into the river on the way to Sandstone, and I'll be adding them here as time goes by, because they are mostly seasonal, even if they are beautiful, but for now, let's just start out at the Sandstone Visitors Center.
 I found this place to be singularly unique and the people working there were outstanding to speak with.
 If you don't go for any other reason, just stop in to check out the floor.
 Yes, I said the floor.
-The entire floor of this place is a map of the New River, which, believe it or not starts in one of my other favorite places, and that would be around Boone, North Carolina.
-Yes, it's one of the few rivers that flows, south to north.
-But the floor is worth the stop, just to see how they inlaid brass, terrazo, and tiles to cover the entire floor of the visitors center.
-Pretty cool place.
+The entire floor is a map of the New River, which, believe it or not, starts in one of my other favorite places, Boone, North Carolina.
+Yes, it's one of the few rivers that flow, south to north.
+The floor is worth the stop, just to see how the craftsmen inlaid brass, terrazo, and tile to cover the entire floor of the visitors center with this map.
+Pretty cool.
 Anyway, I figure you might need a restroom or a brochure.

-So, stop in see the floor, use the rest room and speak to Mark Bollinger and Richard Atelier.
-Two very knowledgeable guys who will tall you all you need to know about the area.
+So, stop in, see the floor, use the rest room and speak to Mark Bollinger and Richard Atelier.
+Two very knowledgeable guys who will tell you all you need to know about the area.
 There's history, geology, and water to know about here.
 Stop in and say hi.

 Before you head on down to Sanstone Falls, you may want to take a short side trip over to Claypool Falls.
 This place is very nice.
 There's a lot to shoot here.
 Just be cool how you park and try not to trespass, as it's not public/federal land.
 You'll see the falls on the way up, turn around, find a place to park and then do your thing.
 Lovely spot.